Welcome to our Beginners Yoga course!

 Learning never stops.
 You are welcome to continue with the beginner sessions after completing the block.
 You may have missed things during the first course that you will be able to find and explore in the second.

 The number of students in each group is limited to permit close attention and observation of each student’s abilities.
 This is necessary to provide the best help and to ensure the required progress.

-- To book, please go through the booking system and pay via PayPal.
+To book, please go through the online booking system and pay via PayPal.

 Once we receive payment, you will receive a notification confirming payment.

 The course consists of 5 sessions, one per week, for five consecutive weeks.

 Please inform us beforehand in case you are unable to attend a class.
 Unfortunately, we are unable to offer replacements if you miss any of your sessions.